 Our testing shows that the best setting for RSI is 14 on an OHLC 1-hour chart which yields a 53% win rate.
 RSI-14, on a daily chart, also outperformed the S&P 500 returns over 26 years by 45%.

 What is the best time frame for RSI?

-The best timeframe for RSI is a 14 setting on an hourly chart, which produced a 53 percent win rate, according to TrendSpider.
-We conducted a 26-year backtest and found RSI-14 on a daily chart produces 54% of winning trades.
+The best timeframe for RSI is a 14 setting on an hourly chart, which produced a 53 percent win rate, according to our research.
+We conducted a 26-year backtest and found RSI-14 on a daily chart produces a 54% success rate.

 How reliable is RSI?